mozilla/www.ccadb.org/policy.md

 - explicitly and clearly describe the relationship between the document and any other applicable policy documents within the hierarchy (e.g., a superior CA's CP/CPS), including the order of precedence in the event of a conflict.

 To promote simplicity and clarity, all CA policy documents SHOULD:
-- be focused on one specific PKI use case (e.g., TLS server authentication, TLS client authentication, S/MIME, Code Signing, etc.), rather than combining multiple use cases into a single document or set of documents.
+- be focused on one specific PKI use case (e.g., TLS server authentication, TLS client authentication, S/MIME, Code Signing, etc.), rather than combining multiple use cases into a single document or set of documents;
-- be comprehensive and consolidated, whenever possible, such that there are not multiple sets of similar yet slightly different policy and practice statements supporting the same PKI use case.
+- be comprehensive and consolidated, whenever possible, such that there are not multiple sets of similar yet slightly different policy and practice statements supporting the same PKI use case;
-- be available in Markdown or AsciiDoc.
+- be publicly available from the CA Owner’s publicly accessible repository in a format that facilitates transparency and change tracking (e.g., Markdown or AsciiDoc), and remain archived when superseded;
+- ensure that the official text remains identical across publication formats, where multiple formats are provided, and clearly identify which format is considered authoritative in the event of a discrepancy; and
 - clearly define the scope of applicability for externally-operated subordinate CAs, specifying which provisions of the Root CA’s CP/CPS apply to the subordinate and which are superseded by the subordinate’s own CP/CPS.

 CA Owners MUST strictly adhere to their policy document(s) as disclosed within the CCADB (and not marked as “Superseded”).
 This extends to all policy documents the CA Owner publishes in relation to its CAs included in a Root Store, such as TSPS documents.